-Let 2019 be the year to step up your eBirding.
-If you have enjoyed tapping into eBird reports from others, contribute your own sightings in 2019.
+New Year’s Resolutions are a way to set fun challenges and personal goals.
+Let 2020 be the year to step up your eBirding.
+If you have enjoyed tapping into eBird reports from others, contribute your own sightings in 2020.
 Submit a sighting online or via eBird Mobile to see just how easy it is to join the world’s largest birding community.
 If you have been eBirding for a long time, add a few more checklists from your home or submit a few more photos and audio recordings.
-Have you been meaning to enter old records that you’d like to have in eBird?
-Every sighting matters.
-New Year’s Resolutions are a way to set fun challenges and personal goals.
-Read on for some ideas for eBird Resolutions and how to make birding and eBird even more fun in 2019.
+Maybe you have been meaning to enter old records that you’d like to have in eBird?
+Entering those old records is easy and every sighting matters—no matter when you saw it.

 Do you want to do eBird, but feel that something is stopping you?
 Here are some common misconceptions for those hesitant to use eBird and solutions to help get you our birding!